 I gathered everything we wanted to keep with us and put it in one corner with a big ‘LEAVE’ sign attached to it so the shippers knew not to touch it.
 I also took things that we needed to keep for the house clean up and put them in the shed so the shippers wouldn’t accidentally pack them.

 Top tip: Unless you’ve specifically asked your shippers to quote for dismantling furniture, assume that you need to do it.
 So any beds, tables or cots that are coming with you will need taking apart before they arrive.
-If you are taking things apart yourself, don’t pack all of your tools up yet!
+If you are taking things apart yourself, don’t pack all of your tools up yet as you’ll be needing them!

 On the day the international shippers arrive…

-When the international moving company arrives, you can walk them around the house and show them the stuff you don’t want them to touch (e.g. food in the pantry and the pile of things that are going with you which are clearly marked with a LEAVE sign).
+When the international moving company arrives, you can walk them around the house and show them the stuff you want them to take and which things you DON’T want them to touch (e.g. food in the pantry and the pile of things that are going with you which are clearly marked with a LEAVE sign).
 You can ask them to leave certain things until the end like the sofa so you have somewhere to sit, and kitchen things so you have somewhere to make food and drinks.
 Leaving the kettle and mugs til the end is essential, as is having a few packets of biscuits as your team of packers will appreciate being able to refuel.

 The international shippers work as a team, tackling different rooms and they pack at a crazy speed so you won’t be able to be everywhere watching them telling them as they go.
 You need to be organised otherwise you’ll blink and they’ll have packed something you were hoping to keep out.

-When it comes to your kitchen, make sure all of your food stuff is boxed and labelled clearly so it doesn’t get packed accidentally.
-Although if your shippers are used to international moves they should be savvy about what can and can’t go in in the shipping container to Australia
+When it comes to your kitchen, make sure all of your food stuff is boxed and labelled clearly DON’T PACK (or similar) so it doesn’t get packed accidentally.
+Although if your shippers are used to international moves they should be savvy about what can and can’t go in in the shipping container to Australia.

 Top tips for shipping your belongings to Australia

-Be available on the shipping days.
-Yes, you could get them started and then leave the house for the day, but they will constantly have questions about things – like how you would prefer a particular item packing, and you might find you need to flat pack some extra items to make space in the container.
+- Make sure you’re available on the shipping days.
+Yes, you could get the guys started and then leave the house for the day, but they will constantly have questions about things – like how you would prefer a particular item packing, and you might need to flat pack some extra items to make space in the container.

-Fill your fridge with easy meals on the run up to shipping.
-There was no time to cook so being able to grab an oven pizza and bag of salad or a ready roasted chicken from the fridge meant we still got to eat without having to order in take aways (we reserved that for after the shippers had been when we had no kitchen gear left!)
+- Fill your fridge with easy meals on the run up to shipping.
+There was no time to cook so being able to grab an oven pizza and bag of salad or a ready roast chicken from the fridge meant we still got to eat without having to order in take aways every night (we reserved that for after the shippers had been when we had no kitchen gear left to cook with!)
 But if you do end up living on take aways for a week, it’s not a big deal.
-It’s a difficult period of your life.
+It’s just a short period of time and it will be over soon!
 The kids won’t hurt from missing a couple of home-cooked dinners so don’t beat yourself up – this is a once-in-a-lifetime kind of craziness.

-Try to allow yourself some time after the shippers have been to do all of the other admin jobs before you move.
+- Try to allow yourself some time after the shippers have been to do all of the other admin jobs before you leave the country.
 There are a lot of things to work through before you go and while you’re busy with the packing/sorting you won’t have time to ring up to cancel credit cards or sort out your child benefit.
-And having a leaving party while you’re busy packing up your things will only add to the emotion of it all.
-We spent four weeks after the house sale with family and this gave us some quality time with our parents as well as time to sell our car and do the remaining paperwork.
+And having a leaving party while you’re busy packing up your things will only add to the emotion and stress of it all.
+We spent four weeks after our house sale with family and this gave us some quality time with our parents as well as time to sell our car and do the remaining paperwork and admin jobs.

-This is definitely the hardest, busiest phase of the whole process, so you just need to tackle things a day at a time, live through the chaos and before you know it you’ll be stepping off the plane on the other side of the world.
+Take this phase one step at a time and before you know it you’ll be stepping off the plane on the other side of the world and it will all be a distant memory!
 Let the adrenaline and excitement pull you through.

 Are you getting ready for the shippers at the moment?
 How is it all going?